SquareGPS/navixy-api/docs/backend-api/resources/billing/bill.md

     * `created` – but not settled.
     * `settled`.
     * `canceled`.
-* `positions` - array of string.
+* `positions` - string array.
 List of position names.
 Usually contains one element for a bill.
 * `link` - string.
 URL to order.

 ### create